What Is the Average Cost of a Home Appraisal in California?

 Is a seller’s pre-listing appraisal worth it in California?

-Welch adds, it’s also an additional expense the seller would pay, which is likely unnecessary because one of the top responsibilities of a real estate agent is to determine your home’s listing price and value using a comparative market analysis (CMA).
+Welch adds that it’s also an additional expense the seller would pay, which is likely unnecessary because one of the top responsibilities of a real estate agent is to determine your home’s listing price and value using a comparative market analysis (CMA).
 Although lenders won’t accept a CMA in place of an official third-party appraisal, many professionals consider a well-researched CMA to be an accurate tool to determine a home’s value.

 On the other hand, a pre-listing appraisal might be helpful if your property is unique and your real estate agent is having difficulty finding nearby comps for a CMA.